But just as surely as there are good reasons to use a common name, there’s a case for embracing unusual ones, too.

-I suppose the sheer number of names is use makes for more of a problem today.
-I once helped out at a nursery school holiday party.
-We had to label their craft projects – and the head teacher had to spell out C-A-Y-D-E-N and M-A-D-A-L-Y-N, occasionally pausing to make sure she had it exactly right.
+A few years ago, I helped out at a nursery school holiday party.
+We had to label their craft projects, and, of course, the parents didn’t know all of the children’s names.
+Instead of saying names, the head teacher spelled out C-A-Y-D-E-N and M-A-D-A-L-Y-N, occasionally pausing to make sure she had it exactly right.

-6. Definitions of masculine names are far more liberal than they were once.
+6. Definitions of masculine names are far broader than they were once.

 5. Name choices tend to reflect our backgrounds and lifestyles, not dictate them.

 Being named Chicago is probably not the strangest thing about being Kim Kardashian’s daughter.
 People would be curious about Reese Witherspoon’s youngest even if she’d named him John instead of Tennessee.

 Unusual names tend to reflect the values and preferences of our households and communities.
 It’s easy to assume big cities with diverse populations are hotbeds of distinctive name choices – and there’s some truth to that.
 But New York and San Francisco don’t have a lock on inventive and inspired naming.

 4. Greater acceptance of unusual names is growing.